mariocd10/knowledgebase/Design/Visual Design.md

 `text-transform`: Change how the text is displayed without modifying the actual content

+`line-height`: Change the height of each line in text.

 |Value |	Result|
 |--- | --- |
 |lowercase|	"transform me"|